Update for Long-Term WLS Post-Ops: Potential Issues To Watch ForSeptember 10, 2018

 Potential Issues for Long-Term WLS Post-Ops

-The changes which occur after WLS depend on the procedure performed.
+The changes which occur after WLS depends on the procedure performed.
 For simplicity, we have divided WLS into restrictive and malabsorptive procedures.

 The common procedures performed in the United States nowadays are: